FUComplete/Patch/README.md

 FUComplete is a modification of the game MHP2G (Portable 2nd G).

-It's able to natively load savedata from MHF2 and MHFU (Freedom 2 and Freedom Unite) without any file modification.<br/>It can also translate the game's language from Japanese into English using MHFU's localization data.<br/>This allows users who do not understand Japanese to enjoy the previously JP-exclusive additions and changes, including:
+It's able to natively load savedata from MHF2 and MHFU (Freedom 2 and Freedom Unite) without any save conversion.
+It can also translate the game's language from Japanese into English using MHFU's localization data, which allows users who do not understand Japanese to enjoy the previously JP-exclusive features, such as:

 * "Standard" control layout (X/O are swapped, meaning O = Accept / X = Cancel)
 * Uncensored, original blood effects (In MHF2/MHFU, the blood effects were scaled down)
-* Original Japanese version of the Snowy Mountains battle theme [https://youtu.be/_8b8huJne1I]
+* Original Japanese version of the [Snowy Mountains battle theme](https://youtu.be/_8b8huJne1I)
-* 10 Japanese-exclusive downloadable quests (Featuring full English translations with FUComplete)
+* 10 Japanese-exclusive downloadable quests (English translations with FUComplete)
 * Japanese-exclusive poogie costume

-FUComplete also features many QoL improvements, such as:
+FUComplete also brings many QoL improvements, including:

 * All DLC (Event Quests, Challenge Quests, Bonus Material) is embedded into the game at the same time
-* Cross-play compatibility with vanilla/unmodded versions of MHF2/MHP2G/MHFU
+* Cross-play compatibility with vanilla/unmodded versions of MHP2G/MHFU
 * Equipment preview is auto-enabled, so no more Data Install!
 * Several bonus cheats (some of which are only compatible with emulators, see below for more information)